-The term mudra applies to the use of hand gestures during meditation that is used in both Hindu and Buddhist traditions.
-Mudra is the essence of all yoga and also known as rituals. which describes some symbolic gestures.
+The word mudra applies to the use of hand gestures during dhyana(meditation) which is used in both Hindu and Buddhist traditions.
+Mudra is the essence of all yoga and is also known as a ritual that describes some symbolic gestures.
 There are more than 100 mudras that have been developed over the centuries.
-That is designed to bring different benefits, depending on what we specifically need.
+They are designed to bring different benefits, depending on what we specifically need.
 Each finger used in doing these mudras represents an element that is used to symbolize different gestures.
-Such is the case of the Mudras.

-Here we give a detail explanation about the Gyan mudra and why it is important, benefits of Gyan mudra and how to do and side effects also.
+Here we give a detailed explanation of the Gyan mudra and why it is important, the benefits of Gyan mudra, how to do it, and the side effects are known.

-Gyan mudra enhances knowledge.
-This is the reason why doing yoga asana develops our intelligence.
 Gyan Mudra is the highest of all the postures covered under yoga.
-When we do yoga in knowledge posture, our intelligence increases and the sleeping fibers of the brain are also awake.
-Therefore, to do this yoga, it is very important to meditate so that we can benefit more from it.
+When we do yoga in knowledge posture, our intelligence increases, and the sleeping fibers of the brain are also awake.
+So it is important to meditate while doing Gyan Mudra so that we can benefit more from it.

 Gyan Mudra is associated with the knowledge that performing together with meditation asanas.
 It is a yogic hand gesture that is one of the easiest mudras to perform.
 The index finger is the symbol of the air element that takes care of the air element in the body. and the thumb is the symbol of the fire element.
 When these two elements combine, the air element increases in a human’s body.
 It can be done anytime and anywhere.
 There are some simple steps that will explain how to do this Gyan Hasta Mudra.

-- First of all, sit in any comfortable seating posture and place the hands with palm pointing upwards on the thighs or the knees.
+First of all, sit in any comfortable seating posture and place the hands with palms pointing upwards on the thighs or the knees.

 It is believed Mudra of Knowledge has a lot of spiritual, mental, and emotional benefits.